Five Tips for Engaged Lecturing

 - Build on or fill in the gaps between what students read, watched, or prepared prior to class.

 - Provide an organizational structure that will help students organize and store what they learn during the class session.

 Create a classroom environment that supports student learning regardless of prior knowledge, experience, comfort levels, and their learning spaces.
 See the Guide for Inclusive Teaching for practical strategies.

 3. Break up a lecture (and take breaks).

-How long is your live class session?
+How long is your class session?
 How might the time be broken into segments?
 When would you and your students benefit from a break?

 Help students learn by not overloading their information processing capacity.
 Maintain their attention through lecture segments.

 - Keep direct teaching brief (10-15 minute segments).

 - Integrate short activities in-between segments for students to process their learning.
 Activities may include polling to engage and assess students, pausing for individual reflection, students working on case studies or problem sets in breakout rooms, etc. See Tip 4 for more ideas and links to resources.